nturley3/zeek-add-worker-id/README.md

 Zeek module which adds the worker node ID (worker_id) to all requested Zeek logs.

-NOTE: This is a legacy repository and not tested on Zeek clusters 4.0+.

 Installation/Upgrade
 ------------
+This script was tested using Zeek 3.0.11 and 4.0.3.

 This is easiest to install through the Zeek package manager::